Greater Manchester Passenger Transport Executive

-Greater Manchester Passenger Transport Executive was the public body responsible for public transport in Greater Manchester between 1974 and 2011, when it became part of Transport for Greater Manchester.
+Greater Manchester Passenger Transport Executive (GMPTE) was the public body responsible for public transport in Greater Manchester between 1974 and 2011, when it became part of Transport for Greater Manchester.

 SELNEC PTE

 Until 1969, the conurbation surrounding Manchester was divided between the two administrative counties of Lancashire and Cheshire and a number of county boroughs, such as Manchester, Salford, Stockport or Bolton.
-To comply with the Transport Act 1968, on 1 April 1969 the SELNEC Passenger Transport Executive was formed.
+To comply with the Transport Act 1968, on 1 April 1969, the SELNEC Passenger Transport Executive was formed.
 SELNEC stood for South East Lancashire North East Cheshire, a joint authority of the various local councils.

 From 1 November 1969, the PTE took over the bus fleets of 11 municipalities, and operationally, the organisation was split into three divisional areas, Northern, Central, and Southern: